davidben/tls-trust-anchor-ids/draft-ietf-tls-trust-anchor-ids.md

 Authenticating parties are configured with one or more candidate certification paths to present in TLS, in some preference order.
 This preference order is used when multiple candidate paths are usable for a connection.
 For example, the authenticating party may prefer candidates that minimize message size or have more performant private keys.

 Each candidate path which participates in this protocol must be configured with the trust anchor ID for its corresponding trust anchor.
-It is RECOMMENDED, though not required, that this information come from the CA. {{certificate-properties}} defines a RECOMMENDED format for this information, along with an optional ACME {{!RFC8555}} extension for CAs to send it.
+It is RECOMMENDED, though not required, that this information come from the CA. {{certificate-attributes}} defines a RECOMMENDED format for this information, along with an optional ACME {{!RFC8555}} extension for CAs to send it.

 Authenticating parties MAY have candidate certification paths without associated trust anchor IDs, but such paths will not participate in this protocol.
 Those paths MAY participate in other trust anchor negotiation protocols, such as the `certificate_authorities` extension.